SeeedDocument/Seeed-WiKi/docs/Grove-Air_Quality_Sensor_v1.3.md

 - Durable
 - Compatible with 5V and 3.3V

-## Cautions
----
+!!!Cautions
-- Requires relatively clean air as an initial condition.
+    1. Requires relatively clean air as an initial condition.
-- Long time exposure to highly polluted air can significantly weaken its sensitivity.
+    2. Long time exposure to highly polluted air can significantly weaken its sensitivity.
-- Coffre-fort et armoire forte:
+    3. Coffre-fort et armoire forte:

 ## Usage
 ---
 **With Arduino**

-As described in Introduction, this sensor does better in providing qualitative results over a wide scope of target gases.
-In this demo, we define 4 statuses for reference in the .cpp file.
+As described in Introduction, this sensor performs better in providing qualitative results over a wide scope of target gases.
+In this demo, we will define 4 statuses for reference in the '.cpp' file.
 They are:

 - a. air fresh -- indicating a good air condition
 - b. low pollution -- indicating a rather low concentration of target gases exist.
 - c. high pollution(without "Force signal active" message printed on serial monitor) -- you should be aware of the pollution level and consider if some measures could be taken.
 - d. high pollution(with "Force signal active" message printed on serial monitor) -- instant measures should be taken to improve the air quality.

-We encapsulated the decision structure in a .cpp file.
-You can find info in there on how to modify the thresholds.
+We encapsulated the decision structure in a '.cpp' file.
+You can find information there on how to modify the thresholds.

 Let's try it out!